Taiwan Oolong Tea Varieties

 • Oriental Beauty (Dongfang Meiren)

-According to a legend, Queen Elizabeth of England once remarked that the brightly coloured tea liquor resembled a beautiful woman.
+According to a legend, Queen Elizabeth of England once remarked that the brightly colored tea liquor resembled a beautiful woman.

 Since the tea comes from the East, it is called Oriental Beauty.